 1 - How did your first book change your life?
 How does your most recent work compare to your previous?
 How does it feel different?

 My first book, The World Is Mostly Sky, just-just came out on April 15, 2020, so it’s a little bit hard to say exactly what its impact will be on my life going forward.
-I do know that all the steps up to this publication have been tremendously affirming and that I’m better able to bat way my imposter system with this book in my hands.
+I do know that all the steps up to this publication have been tremendously affirming and that I’m better able to bat way my imposter syndrome with this book in my hands.
 This publication experience has also introduced me to different corners of the literary world, to so many different writers and readers, and I’m incredibly grateful for that.

 I wrote the poems in The World Is Mostly Sky over a six-year span, 2013ish to 2019, and the book pulls from memories earlier than that.
 I feel like I had to write out all those “becoming/coming-of-age” poems first and foremost because those experiences and fixations were just immovably pervasive in all my writing.
 Looking ahead, I’m noticing that I’m becoming more and more interested in longer poems, or in poems that require a longer look and a broader space, rather than brief flashes into particular moments.